 Right, Gaito Gazdanov penned this metaphysical thriller and it was published in 1947.
 Born in Saint Petersburg, and raised in Siberia and Ukraine, Gazdanov fought in the Russian Civil War but was exiled to Paris in the 1920s.

-He was a writer, though.
-Born in Saint Petersburg, raised in Siberia and Ukraine, and fluent in Welsh, Gazdanov fought in the Russian Civil War but was exiled to Paris in 1920.
 He lived through both World Wars (which shaped the 20th Century so) and his writing reflected much of the conflict.
-However, his works (along with other unknown authors such as Venedikt Yerofeev) were only published in Russia after the fall of the Soviet Union.
+However, his works (along with other unknown authors such as Venedikt Yerofeyev) were only published in Russia after the fall of the Soviet Union.

 The Spectre of Alexander Wolf

-The Spectre Of Alexander Wolf is certainly an unusual take on the war.
-The novel tells the tale of a war veteran who recalls the story of a time he had to shoot a soldier in WWI, in self-defence, who was on a white horse.
-Whilst in Paris some years later he then reads a story which shocks him to his very core, setting him on a long a twisty tale of self-discovery.
+The novel offers an unusual take on war.
+It tells the tale of a war veteran who recalls the story of a time he had to shoot a soldier in WWI.

 The soldier he believed he killed was on a white horse – in intimate detail, he describes the psychological shock of realising he’s taken a life.
 This is even to the extent where it’s obvious the man was done for.

 Whilst in Paris some years later, he happens to read a story that shocks him to his very core.
 It appears to perfectly match this incident, suggesting the man was indeed alive and well somewhere in the world.

 How could this be?
 The man surely had died, which triggers off an investigation into whether he is still alive, or if someone had seen the incident and turned it into a story.